ADCS - Privilege Escalation as a Service

 ESC6 - EDITF_ATTRIBUTESUBJECTALTNAME2

-This parameter is set CA wide and enables ESC1 for all certificate templates, i.e. requesting with an alternative name.
+This parameter is set CA wide and enables ESC1 for all certificate templates, i.e. requesting alternative names.
 This can be found out with certipy or with certutil on Windows.

 certutil -config "FQDN_DC\CA_NAME" -getreg policy\EditFlags